-This Manual sets out the Standards of Scottish Quality Crops Ltd (SQC) Assurance Scheme and should be read in conjunction with the SQC HACCP plan (Critical Control Points are indicated) and the SQC Membership Rules.
+This Manual sets out the Standards of Scottish Quality Crops Ltd (SQC) Assurance Scheme and should be read in conjunction with the SQC HACCP plan (Critical Control Points are indicated) and the SQC Membership Rules (which contains a list of definitions as used within this Standards document).
 The SQC Membership Rules sets out the conditions of participation in SQC and provides information on the structure of the company and how it operates.
 It is also intended as a guide for prospective new applicants and as a source of reference for existing growers.